Jenny Bradley: 2015–2025

 She later begins a romance with Johnny Connor (Richard Hawley).
 He takes her to Blackpool for her to say goodbye to her father on the anniversary of his death.
 Kevin and his friend Tim Metcalfe (Joe Duttine) have taken Jack to Blackpool as well.
 He runs from them and Jenny saves him from being hit by a tram, earning everyone's respect again.
 A few days later, once she has appeared in the newspaper, Jenny asks Johnny if she can get a job as a machinist to which he agrees.
 After work, he goes to teach her and Jenny flirts with him.
-Led on by this, Johnny tries kissing Jenny but she pulls away.
+Led on by this, Johnny tries kissing Jenny, but she pulls away.
 She still continues to flirt with him, however, and he later proposes to her.
 They split up briefly but reconcile when Johnny tells her about his multiple sclerosis.
 On Jenny's hen night, Rita collapses and is taken to hospital.
 Jenny is upset when Gemma Winter (Dolly-Rose Campbell) tells her that Rita has been suffering from memory loss.
 The next day, Jenny and Johnny are unsure whether to go through with the wedding, but they decide to get married and go to the venue on motorbikes.
-After Sally Metcalfe realised that nobody is there to give her away, she decides to do it.
+After Sally Metcalfe realises that nobody is there to give Jenny away, she decides to do it.
 Later, Jenny and Johnny say their vows but realise they can't do it without Rita's presence and go to the hospital to get married there.
 Jenny and Johnny's new life as newlyweds doesn't go off to a great start when they find the factory empty of furniture and even without the roof intact.
 Upon learning that Johnny's son Aidan Connor's (Shayne Ward) fiancée Eva Price (Catherine Tyldesley) is responsible as revenge for Aidan's affair with Maria Connor (Samia Longchambon), they ultimately disown Aidan and eventually report Eva to the police.
 In time, Jenny and Johnny forgive Aidan and plan to move to Spain.
 However, a few days before they are due to leave, Aidan commits suicide and the Connor family is left distraught.